Building the wooden ladder for the loft

 I screwed it into the top with several screws, and also screwed it into the parquet floor a little bit.
 That way, the ladder also acts as a support for the platform.

-My sister pointed out that it would have been better to have the rungs extend further up, beyond the platform.
-This would have made getting onto the ladder from above a little bit easier.
-True enough, but I wasn't going to build another ladder!
+My sister pointed out that it would have been better to have the rungs extend beyond the platform.
+This would have made getting onto the ladder from above easier.
+True enough, but I wasn't going to build another one!

 Back to Building a bed loft